Ghassan Hage

-Ghassan J. Hage (born 1957 in Beirut, Lebanon) is a Lebanese-Australian academic serving as Future Generation Professor of Anthropology at the University of Melbourne, Australia.
-He has held a number of visiting professorships including at the American University of Beirut, University of Nanterre – Paris X, the University of Copenhagen and Harvard.
+Ghassan J. Hage (born 1957) is a Lebanese-Australian academic who was a Future Generation Professor of Anthropology at the University of Melbourne until late 2025.
+He has held a number of visiting professorships, including at the American University of Beirut, University of Nanterre – Paris X, the University of Copenhagen, Manchester and Harvard.
 He has published several books on immigration, race and refugees in Australia.

 Early life

 Hage grew up in Beirut, Lebanon, in a Maronite Catholic family.
 He moved to Sydney in 1976, aged 19.
 Hage's maternal grandparents are of Lebanese background, but had migrated to Australia from Santo Domingo in the 1930s.
 His mother, born in Santo Domingo, was an Australian citizen and thirty years old when she moved to Lebanon and married Hage's father, Lt Colonel Hamid Hage.
 After their marriage they lived in Baabda, near Beirut, where Hage was born.

 Education

 Hage completed his schooling in Lebanon.
 He obtained his Baccalaureat 2eme Partie as a student of the International College (section française).
 Hage had enrolled at the American University of Beirut as a pre-med student when the Lebanese civil war (1975–90) erupted.
 He left Lebanon in 1976 and joined the maternal side of the family in Australia.
-He completed a Bachelor of Arts (Hons) at Macquarie University in 1982, a Diplome de 3eme Cycle (Universite de Nice, 1983) and a PhD in anthropology ("a study of communal identification among Christian Lebanese during the Lebanese civil war" - Macquarie University, 1989).
+He completed a Bachelor of Arts (Hons) at Macquarie University in 1982, a Diplome de 3eme Cycle (University of Nice, 1983) and a PhD in anthropology ("a study of communal identification among Christian Lebanese during the Lebanese civil war" - Macquarie University, 1989).